• Skip to primary navigation

 My gochujang dipping sauce is the perfect condiment.
 Serve it with potato fries or a big bowl of chips.
 Its the perfect dip for my Sweet Potato Fries.

 Or serve it with toasted pitta bread, vegetable crudities or chicken wings.
-Spoon it over a baked potato or baked sweet potato.
+Spoon it over a baked potato or baked sweet potato - or use it as a dressing on green salads.

 It's more than just a dip - get creative and spread it on a cheese or chicken sandwich, or a burger.
 Enjoy it alongside some fried chicken for an added kick of spice.